shaspitz/sh0n-swap/README.md

 An ERC20 token implementation, simple token exchange contract, and corresponding web UI.
 Really just a sandbox to experiment with Web3 development on Ethereum.

 ## Technologies
-Solidity, Javascript, React/CSS/HTML, Web3.js, Ethers.js, Truffle/Ganache.
+Solidity, Javascript, React/CSS/HTML, Web3.js, Ethers.js, Truffle/Ganache, Metamask interaction.

 Note that Solidity tests use Web3.js for contract interaction, while front-end uses Ethers.js.
 During development for this project, I found the latter package to be preferable.
 Future projects of mine will use Ethers.js with Hardhat for testing and deployment.